 At Hadlow College we believe that finance should not be a barrier to learning.
-We have a number of financial support schemes in place to support you through financial difficulties.
+For students studying on a Further Education programme, we have a number of financial support schemes in place to support you through financial difficulties, including;

-If you or your family are on low income, where household income, including some means-tested benefits, is less than £30,000 gross per annum, you can apply for financial support from bursary funds towards the cost of travel, essential course related costs such as uniform, and childcare costs (see also www.gov.uk/care-to-learn for those aged under 20 years).
+If you or your family are on low income, where household income, including some means-tested benefits, is less than £30,000 gross per annum, you can apply for financial support from bursary funds towards the cost of travel or college accommodation, essential course related costs such as uniform, and childcare costs (see also www.gov.uk/care-to-learn for those aged under 20 years).

-Assessment is based on the completion of the Non-residential Financial Support Form available from Student Support Services (or by emailing firstname.lastname@example.org) and submission of evidence as indicated on the form.
+Assessment is based on the completion of the appropriate Non-residential Financial Support Form or Residential Bursary Fund Form available from Admissions (or by emailing email@example.com) and submission of evidence as indicated on the form.
 Awards will be delayed if incomplete evidence is submitted.

 All discretionary awards made by the College are subject to eligibility and attendance levels.
 Where funding is awarded for travel, attendance levels are checked before each monthly payment is made, (where a payment is applicable).